bullseye-arrowFirmware Creation

 How to find and open the Re-customize IP window

-After the project is done generating, we will open the Re-customize IP window and fill out the information we saved from Telescan earlier IDs & Class Code
+After the project is done generating, we will open the Re-customize IP window and fill out the information we saved from Telescan earlierarrow-up-right IDs & Class Code

 To open the Re-customize IP window: